seldon1000/RefreshAnimation/README.md

 }
 ```

-Aaaaaand that's it.
 Kinda simple.
 For more animations, refer to the link down below.

 https://github.com/seldon1000/SwiftUI_Animations